devDEVWENDY/project-phase3/README.md

 - enter the url endpoint you are testing
 - if the request has Body data, enter the data in the appropriate fields (ex.
 Body, raw, JSON, etc )
 - if the request uses an api key, use the key & value in Header or Authorization:
     - key & value:      x-api-key      api-key
+    - api-key value:    phase3key
 - click Send and check results in Response